-A "Plan 80" option is also available that features richer office visit and RX benefits after a deductible has been met.
-Specific details of this plan can be viewed after your free quote is requested.
-It's a simple concept.
-Once the deductible has been reached, you only pay 20% of expenses, although it changes to 0% after a small cap was reached.
+A "Plan 80" option was also available that featured richer office visit and RX benefits after a deductible had been met.
+It was a simple concept.
+Once the deductible had been reached, you only paid 20% of expenses, although it changed to 0% after a small cap was reached.
 And although this specific plan is no longer offered, the new Marketplace options offer similar benefits with some preventive additions.

 The most common type of catastrophic coverage is a “High Deductible Health Plan” (HDHP), which must be used to open an HSA.
 An HDHP has minimum deductibles of $1,300 for an individual and $2,600 for a family.
 Once the deductible is met, covered medical expenses are paid by the insurer.
 However, qualified preventive expenses are not subject to the deductible.
 Annual out-of-pocket expenses must not exceed $6,450 for single plans and $12,900 for a family.
 These guidelines and limits are updated annually.

 Since an HDHP costs substantially less than traditional healthcare, the difference in premium can be deposited into the Health Savings Account.
 Money in the contract is handled by you and can be used to pay for qualified medical, dental and vision expenses on a tax-favored basis.
 Many low cost HSAs are offered by Indiana insurers.
 When you use the quote feature on our website, you'll be able to compare specific rates.
 I have an HSA (I have had it for many years) and have been very pleased with the results.
 It is anticipated that more HSA options will become available under the Trump Administration.